 - 1. The Brookville Center for Children's Services will provide employees with acceptable PPE at no-cost to the employee and will have an adequate supply of PPE at all times. - 2.
-All employees and essential visitors to the program must wear a face covering at all times, unless they are unable to medically tolerate such covering. - 3.
-All Employees will be trained in appropriate use of PPE including donning, doffing and cleaning procedures. - 4.
-Students and staff may use alternate PPE (i.e., face coverings that are transparent at or around the mouth) for instruction or interventions that require visualization of the movement of the lips and/or mouths (e.g., speech therapy).
+All employees, students and essential visitors to the program must wear a face covering at all times. - 3.
+All employees will be trained in appropriate use of PPE including donning, doffing and cleaning procedures. - 4.
+BCCS programs are NYSED approved, licensed by OCFS and regulated by DOH.
+As such, all programs adhere to the strictest guidelines, as per the DOH, regarding the requirements for students wearing face coverings. - (a) Face coverings are required for students over the age of 2 years. - (b) Upon school reopening in September, students will be assessed to establish a baseline for their ability and/or tolerance for wearing a face covering. - (c) Students will be encouraged to increase their tolerance to wearing a face-covering through BCCS educational curriculum, which includes social stories, practice and reinforcement. - (d) Exceptions will be made for students where such covering would impair their health or mental health and would present a challenge, distraction, or obstruction to education services and instruction.
+In this case, a referral will be made to the student's Psychologist and/or Behaviorist for additional support and guidelines. - (e) BCCs will consider each student's dignity and emotional well-being when providing intervention and will only proceed according to the student's ability to tolerate intervention in the absence of challenging behaviors. - 5.
+Staff may use alternate PPE (i.e., face coverings that are transparent at or around the mouth) for instruction or interventions that require visualization of the movement of the lips and/or mouths (e.g., speech therapy).
 These alternate coverings may also be used for certain students (e.g., hearing impaired) who benefit from being able to see more of the face of the staff member.